A more solemn — and secure — U.S. Capitol two days after riot

 Gone was access to the vast open plaza with its typical daytime mix of joggers and tourists, dog walkers and skateboarders.
-Gone too were the busy sidewalks of staffers in their Capitol Hill best and streets filled with taxis and Ubers dropping off lobbyists and legislators.
+Gone, too, were the busy sidewalks of staffers in their Capitol Hill best and streets filled with taxis and Ubers dropping off lobbyists and legislators.

 Two days after a mob incited by President Trump had overrun the building, pillaged its offices and galleries and left five people dead, including a police officer, the Capitol and all of its adjacent office buildings put out the “Not Welcome” sign.
 Only credentialed staff were permitted past the phalanx of guards now determined that the tragic embarrassment of Wednesday never be repeated.